slamora/brackets-wiki/Language-Support.md

 * Method `getLanguageForFileExtension` to map file extensions to languages
 * Method `getLanguageForMode` to map CodeMirror modes to languages
 * Used by extension "LESSSupport" to add basic support for LESS

-### Module language/JSLintUtils

-* Method `run` to run JSLint on the current document.
-Checks if the extension is one of .js, .htm or .html, therefore **uses file extensions**.
-Otherwise uses JSLint internally which could be swapped out.

-### Module language/JSUtils

-* Method `findAllMatchingFunctionsInText` to find all instances of a function name in a string of code.
-Internally uses CodeMirror's javascript mode as a parser, but that could be swapped out.
-* Method `findMatchingFunctions` to find all functions with a specified name within a set of files.
-Only uses files ending with ".js", i.e. **uses file extensions**

 ### Module project/FileIndexManager